 NC State vs. UConn Women's Basketball Predictions & Picks - November 12

-Sunday's contest at Reynolds Coliseum has the NC State Wolfpack (1-0) matching up with the UConn Huskies (1-0) at 3:00 PM ET (on November 12).
-Our computer prediction projects a one-sided 90-54 victory as our model heavily favors NC State.
+Sunday's game between the NC State Wolfpack (1-0) and the UConn Huskies (1-0) at Reynolds Coliseum should be a lopsided matchup, as our computer prediction projects a final score of 90-54 and heavily favors NC State to secure the victory.
+Game time is at 3:00 PM ET on November 12.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!